 Have you been struggling with a problem during the entire day only to suddenly find the solution the next day?
 Did you know why you grow wiser with age?
 Have you had a long and detailed dream only to wake up and find out only 15 minutes had elapsed?

 The answer to all these questions lies in what happens to your body and brain after you fall asleep.
-I will answer these questions over different parts of the article.
+If you have wondered why do we need to sleep, you will find the answer over different parts of the article.

 We do not sleep only because of rest